cuthbertLab/music21/buildDoc/staticDocs/installWindows.rst

 Installation Help
 -------------------------------

-If you have followed all the instructions and encounter problems, contact the music21 group for help:
+If you have followed all the instructions and still encounter problems, start over from scratch and try it again very carefully.
+If you still have problems contact the music21 group and someone should be able to help:

 http://groups.google.com/group/music21list